Hubert-Madej/hydro-guardian/README.md

 1. Open the configuration file `src/environments/environment.ts` and adjust URL's for your backend module.
 2. Create `.env` file based on .env.example and adjust parameters such as the MQTT server address and InfluxDB database.
-3. Install HydroGuardian Sentry on the target device and configure it according to the project's requirements.
+3. Install HydroGuardian Firmware on the target device and configure it according to the project's requirements.

 ## Technologies Used